Technigo/project-news-site/README.md

 # News Site

-This weeks assignment was to build A news site.
+This weeks assignment was to build a news site.
-I choose to do one that displays art, travel and exhibitions since that's my current field I and I hade the pictures for it.
+I choose to do one that displays art, travel and exhibitions since that's my current field I and I have the pictures for it.

 ## The problem